oliversong/rocketjump/README.md

 	* Length of notes that people are taking
 	* Typing speed of notes that people are taking
 * Professor dashboard
+* disable then reenable domain forwarding godaddy fuck you

 ### Done